 Ensure that the pins are properly aligned when stacking the GrovePi, and push down until they go in all the way.

 Assemble the GrovePi Case to keep your GrovePi protected.

 2. Setup the Software

 The software that allows you to code the GrovePi lives on the microSD card that goes into your Raspberry Pi (green board).

 If you purchased an SD card from Dexter Industries, you already have our custom software called “Raspbian for Robots” and you can skip to Step 3.

-You can purchase the SD card here.
+You can download and setup the SD card here.
 Raspbian for Robots comes with all GrovePi software fully installed and we recommend it for new users.